binoternary/k-digit-numbers/README.md

 `java -jar kdigit-*.jar 10` will look from base 20 up to base 2^31 - 1.
 `java -jar kdigit-*.jar` will look from base 2 up to base 2^31 - 1

+A usable jar can be downloaded from the [releases section](https://github.com/binoternary/k-digit-numbers/releases).

 ## Solutions fo far